linode/docs/docs/websites/cms/deploy-ghost-1-0-0-on-ubuntu-16-04.md

         ?
 Do you wish to set up Systemd? yes
         ?
 Do you want to start Ghost? yes

-6. After installation is complete you can run `ghost ls` to view running ghost process.
+6. After installation is complete, you can run `ghost ls` to view running ghost process.

-7. In future when newer version of Ghost is released just run `ghost update` in from `/var/www/ghost` directory to update ghost.
+7. In the future when a newer version of Ghost is released, you can run `ghost update` from `/var/www/ghost` directory to update the version you're running of Ghost.

 ## Complete Setup

 To complete the setup process, navigate to the Ghost configuration page by appending `/ghost` to the end of your blog’s URL.
 This example uses `https://example.com/ghost`.

 1. You should see the following page.
-Click on **Create your account**.
+Click on **Create your account**:

     ![ghost-welcome-small](/docs/assets/ghost-1-0-0-welcome-small.png)

-2. Enter the required information to create a user, password, and blog title.
+2. Enter the requisite information to create a user, password, and blog title:

     ![ghost-create-account-small](/docs/assets/ghost-1-0-0-create-account-small.png)

-3. Next you’ll be prompted to invite additional members to your team.
+3. Next, you’ll be prompted to invite additional members to your team.
 If you’d prefer to skip this step, click **I’ll do this later, take me to my blog!** at the bottom of the page.

     ![ghost-invite-team](/docs/assets/ghost-1-0-0-invite-team-small.png)